-address governments То poverty, and organizations can propose and implement policies such as progressive taxation and social safety net programs to redistribute wealth and bridge income inequality whilst providing support for those in need.
+То address poverty, governments and organizations can propose and implement policies such as progressive taxation and social safety net programs to redistribute wealth and bridge income inequality whilst providing support for those in need.
 According to the World Bank, about 21% of the Indian population lives below the international poverty line of \$1.90 per day.
-To address inequality, it is essential to address issues such as discrimination. lack of access to education and healthcare, and limited economic opportunities.
+To address inequality, it is essential to address issues such as discrimination, lack of access to and healthcare. and limited education economic opportunities.